Comparison March 2, 2026 · 5 min read

 Winner by Category

-Best for Pure Convenience: CurrentBody Series 2
+Best for Facial Treatments Only: CurrentBody Series 2

-Best for Treatment Versatility: Celluma NOVA
+Best for Multiple Conditions: Celluma NOVA

-Best Value for Face-Only Treatment: CurrentBody Series 2
+Best Value Overall: CurrentBody Series 2

-Best for Serious Users: Celluma NOVA
+Best for Professional-Level Results: Celluma NOVA

 Final Recommendation